david-dreyer/hdhr-ac4/README.md

 # hdhr-ac4 v1.5.0

+## Differences in this fork

+* The Dockerfile has been somewhat simplified, updated to always use latest versions, and support multiple patforms
+* I am publishing both amd64 and arm64 builds to GHCR

 ## Update

 > **May 2024** Added docker image to GitHub Container Registry.
 This can be used instead of building your own.
 It was built using the latest repo and "emby-server-deb_4.8.0.21_amd64.deb" for ffmpeg.